BehindTheMusicTree/the-music-tree-api/docs/input-data-flow.md

 # ❌ Invalid: {"artists_names[]": ["Muse", ""]}  # Mixed empty and non-empty
 ```

-**Note**: This validation is also performed at the field level (`ArtistsNamesField`) as a fallback for edge cases where middleware parsing fails.
+**Note**: This validation is also performed at the field level (`ArtistsNamesField`) as a fallback for defense in depth.
+ContentValidityMiddleware ensures parsing failures are rejected before reaching this middleware.

 ### DuplicateFieldsMiddleware